Update 2019 for Rust-Oleum Deck Restore Review

 Here at DeckStainHelp.com, we have worked hard over the years to become your trusted reference for deck stain opinions and consumer reviews.
 We thank you for your continued support.
 Our customers who have used Rust-Oleum Deck Restore continue to give scathing poor reviews about the appearance and longevity of their deck restoration projects.
+Numerous issues with peeling and a class action lawsuit as well.
 If you have used Rust-Oleum Deck Restore, we would like to hear what you think, so feel free to leave a comment below and pictures of your completed projects if you have them.

 Why repaint when you can revitalize your deck—with Rust-Oleum® Deck & Concrete Restore ®?
 This liquid-armor resurfacer forms a tough, resilient coating over existing decking.
 It lasts for years with minimal maintenance!
 Limited lifetime warranty.